JRN03/pokemon-repo/README.md

 # pokemon-repo
 Mock Pokemon battle using JAVA.
 Twist on classic pokemon games using my teacher's face in place of original images.
+Created using Java's swing libraries and JFrames.
+In the future, I could likely implememt a more efficient method via LibGDX or OpenGL.

 # Import
 Pull the repository to local device.
 When importing via Eclipse, select file -> import -> project.